WeblateOrg/weblate/docs/admin/access.rst

 New user invitation
 ^^^^^^^^^^^^^^^^^^^

-Also, besides adding an existing user to the project, it is possible to invite new ones.
-Any new user will be created immediately, but the account will remain inactive until signing in with a link in the invitation sent via an e-mail.
+Adding existing users will send them invitation to confirm.
+With :setting:`REGISTRATION_OPEN` the administrator can also invite new users using e-mail.
+Invited users have to complete the registration process to get access to the project.

 It is not required to have any site-wide privileges in order to do so, access management permission on the project’s scope (e.g. a membership in the `Administration` team) would be sufficient.

 .. hint::

-   If the invited user missed the validity of the invitation, they can set their password using invited e-mail address in the password reset form as the account is created already.
+   If the invited user missed the validity of the invitation, a new invitation has to be created.

 The same kind of invitations are available site-wide from the :ref:`management interface <management-interface>` on the :guilabel:`Users` tab.

+.. versionchanged:: 5.0

+   Weblate now does not automatically create accounts or add users to the teams.
+This is only done after confirmation from the user.

 .. _block-user: